Venezuela May Become The 9th Nation To Undergo A Successful Coup Since 2010

 Egypt (2011, 2013)

 Twice in two years, Egypt was the scene of violent anti-government military action.
-The first came in 2011, after years of Hosni Mubarek’s brutal dictatorship.
-Following violent protests with saw nearly a thousand deaths and tens of thousands of injuries, Mubarek resigned, and Islamist Mohamed Morsi took power.
+The first came in 2011, after years of Hosni Mubarak’s brutal dictatorship.
+Following violent protests with saw nearly a thousand deaths and tens of thousands of injuries, Mubarak resigned, and Islamist Mohamed Morsi took power.
 Unfortunately, the peace didn’t last, and Morsi was himself overthrown in 2013.

 Mali (2012)

-In March 2012, several Malian soldiers mutinied and attacked several locations in the nation’s capital, Bamako, including the presidential palace.
-Then-president Amadou Toumani Touré was forced into hiding while the revolutionaries declared themselves the new government.
+In March 2012, several Malian soldiers mutinied and attacked several locations in the nation’s capital of Bamako, including the presidential palace.
+Then-president Amadou Toumani Touré was forced into hiding, while the revolutionaries declared themselves the new government.
 Although coup leader Amadou Sanogo later resigned, as reported at the time by Al Jazeera, the military junta retained power.

 Zimbabwe (2017)